rbavery/porder_tutorial/README.md

 >>>
 ```

 If you don't see something like the above (Anaconda, Inc should be there) then you probably need to install the Anaconda distribution, see above.
+Email ravery@ucsb.edu if you have questions.